Before we begin working together it is important we have a working agreement so we know what is required of us.

 Each therapeutic e-mail (TE) from me will be sent as a word document in an attachment so you can read it when you are ready.
 I will label them TE1, TE2 etc. You may send me your e-mails as an attachment or in the main body of your e-mail.

-I will spend up to one hour reading your e-mail and writing a therapeutic response – I ask you to perhaps use this as a guide as to how long you spend on an e-mail and how much to write.
+I will spend at least one hour reading your e-mail and writing a therapeutic response – I ask you to perhaps use this as a guide as to how long you spend on an e-mail and how much to write.
 If there is anything I am unable to attend to in this time it may be carried over to the next session.

 If I do not hear from you within 7 days of sending my response (unless we agree that e-mail transactions should be further apart) I shall send a brief prompt.
 If I do not hear from you again I will assume you feel that our counselling work is complete for now and that you do not wish to continue.